Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Experiments

 \subsection{Dynamical Systems in Simulation}

-In this section, we statistically evaluate our Safe-CDDP algorithm on three different robot dynamics in simulation: (i) 2D point robot, (ii) 2D car-like robot, and (iii) 3D quadrotor robot.
+In this section, we statistically evaluate our Safe-CDDP algorithm on three different robot dynamics in simulation: (i) 2D point robot (4 states, 2 inputs)\cite{xie2017}, (ii) 2D car-like robot (4 states, 2 inputs)\cite{xie2017}, and (iii) 3D quadrotor robot (12 states, 4 inputs)\cite{alcan2017, zaki2019}.
+Prediction horizons ($N$) for the robots are selected as 100, 120 and 50, respectively.
 The defined task for each robot dynamics is reaching a goal position while avoiding stationary obstacles.
 The characteristics of process noise ($\bm{\Sigma}_k^{\textbf{\text{x}}}$) is assumed to be known and the positions of the obstacles and the robot itself are assumed to be externally provided without noise.
 We also assume that there exist safe regions around the initial and goal positions.
 Once the robot arrived in the safe region around the goal, the task is considered successfully achieved.
 Another control algorithm could be subsequently triggered to maintain the robot in that region with accurate positioning, which is not a part of this study.

 Stationary obstacles in the environment are formulated as circular constraints as defined in \cite{xie2017} and \cite{aoyama2020}.
 For the 3D quadrotor, it is also possible to use spherical constraints but we preferred to choose cylindrical constraints to test the performance in a more challenging scenario.
+In addition to obstacle avoidance, i.e., nonlinear state constraints, the limits on control inputs are also employed.
+Only for the quadrotor robot, Safe-CDDP is implemented in iLQR form for simplicity.

 Once the task configuration is fixed for a robot, it was performed repeatedly 100 times for each of 4 different $\beta$ values \{0.5, 0.90, 0.95, 0.99\}.
 Note that the case with $\beta=0.5$ corresponds to classical CDDP without safety precautions, since $\phi^{-1}(0.5)=0$.